Connect with us

 Chesney’s only experience as an assistant came at the DIII level.

 Every great Big Ten coach has to make their Big Ten debut at some point.
-Yet it’d be hard to blame Penn State AD Pat Kraft for going with candidate that has at least some form of Power 4 coaching experience.
+Yet it’d be hard to blame Penn State AD Pat Kraft for going with a candidate who has at least some form of Power 4 coaching experience.

 THE CHESNEY FILE